 When I was working with a client on sales software training, in regard to their customers, I suggested they needed to “Fluff them up…” If you are aware of the term ‘fluffing’ you’ll know this relates to a role in the porn industry whose job it is to keep the actors aroused between scenes.
 I continued, on the call however, to say “…like a pillow”, before I said “It’s ok, I also sell conceptual mind wash.”

-This idea of making it ‘ok’ by removing the original concept from someone’s mind also has echos of Stewart Lee suggesting UK Prime Minister Theresa May was put in place as ‘a palette cleanser’ after David Cameron; and Russell Brand talking about the Daily Mail Online Sidebar as being “a sorbet between wanks” – hence why the image included has references to both.
+This idea of making it ‘ok’ by removing the original concept from someone’s mind also has echos of Stewart Lee suggesting UK Prime Minister Theresa May was put in place as ‘a palette cleanser’ after David Cameron, and before Boris Johnson; and Russell Brand talking about the Daily Mail Online Sidebar as being “a sorbet between wanks” – hence why the image included has references to both.